syl20bnr/spacemacs/README.md

   - change the owner to your account name
   Source: [Stackoverflow][so-server-unsafe]

+3. **I followed installation instructions and It's not working, why?**

+Make sure your HOME directory is set.
+To do that go to Environment Variables and add a new user or system variable to called HOME and give it the value %USERPROFILE%, save this.
+To check this open a new comand line window and type `echo %HOME%` it should return a directory name, generally `c:\users\<your-username>`.

 ## OS X

 1. **Why are the powerline colors not correct on OS X ?**